 Susan B. Boyce

-Ms. Boyce is a partner in the firm who has been litigating medical malpractice, personal injury and professional licensing matters since 1985.
+Susan Boyce is a partner at Armstrong, Donohue, Ceppos, Vaughan & Rhoades, Chtd.
+Ms. Boyce has been litigating medical malpractice, personal injury and professional licensing matters since 1985.
 She has successfully defended physicians, nurses, hospitals and nursing homes in jury trials involving infections, cancer, pulmonary emboli, birth injury and trauma, orthopedic injuries, spinal cord injuries, brain damage, and other medical and surgical issues throughout the state of Maryland, DC and in federal courts.

 Ms. Boyce has a Bachelor’s degree in nursing and practiced as an ICU nurse before changing careers.
 Her experience as a nurse gives her unique insight and perspective in defending health care providers and hospitals in malpractice litigation.

-Ms. Boyce has been a faculty member for the Professionalism Course and for Micpel.
-In her spare time, she has raised two children and dozens of cows on a 13-acre farm in Westminster, Maryland.
+Ms. Boyce served as faculty member for the Maryland Professionalism Course and for MICPEL.
+In her spare time, she raised two children and dozens of cows on a 13-acre farm in Westminster, Maryland.
+Now that the children have left the nest, she loves to travel and garden.

 Education